Check That Your Vehicle is Ready for the Highway Before You Embark on Your Summer Vacation

 - Air Conditioning — Check Performance Before Traveling

-Also, take five minutes to inspect your tires for signs of excessive or irregular wear.
+Take a few minutes to inspect your tires for signs of excessive or irregular wear.
 If the tread is worn down to 1/16 of an inch, it's time to replace your tires.
-If you find irregular tread wear patterns, it means your tires need rotation and/or your wheels need to be realigned before you leave.
-For more information on tire safety and pressure, visit the "Tires" section of SaferCar.gov, a vehicle safety resource from NHTSA.
+If you find irregular tread wear patterns, it means your tires need rotation and/or your vehicle needs an alignment.

 Look under the hood and inspect all belts and hoses to make sure they are in good shape with no signs of deterioration, blisters, cracks, or cuts in the rubber.
 High summer temperatures accelerate the rate at which rubber belts and hoses degrade, so it's best to replace them now if they show signs of obvious wear.
 While you're at it, check all hose connections to make sure they're secure.
 You don't want a hose to blow off while cruising down the highway.